srivaralakshmi-ramani/Quickstart-ownCloud/README.md

   - [Deployment Recommendations](https://doc.owncloud.com/server/10.5/admin_manual/installation/deployment_recommendations.html) and [System Requirements](https://doc.owncloud.com/server/10.5/admin_manual/installation/system_requirements.html).
   - A 64-bit version of Ubuntu 18.04 LTS operating system is installed with a Docker Engine and a Docker Compose CLI tool, on your local machine.

 > **Note:** This document does not cover the steps necessary for a detailed [manual installation](https://doc.owncloud.org/server/10.5/admin_manual/installation/manual_installation.html).
 If you are an experienced administrator who prefers a detailed manual installation and configuration, refer to the ownCloud's detailed [Admin Manual](https://doc.owncloud.org/server/10.5/admin_manual/installation/).

 - **For procedures related to User role:** This document provides information and instructions with its scope limited only to quickly access the ownCloud server using a desktop client (Mac OS X and Windows) or mobile client (Android and iOS).

-  - **For Mac OS X and Windows:** This document covers procedural information to install and configure a desktop client using only the [Installation Wizard](https://doc.owncloud.com/desktop/installing.html#installation-wizard).
+  - **For Mac OS X and Windows:** This document provides procedural information to install and configure a desktop client using **_only_** the [Installation Wizard](https://doc.owncloud.com/desktop/installing.html#installation-wizard).

-  > **Note:** This document does not cover desktop client installation instructions specific to Linux distribution.
+  > **Note:** This document does not cover desktop client installation instructions specific to _Linux distribution_.

 ---